 - Many different conditions are known as "anxiety."

 Let's start with the first part – anxiety is a reaction in your body.
-When you have anxiety, you don't simply have fear, or think a scary thought.
-For example, if someone tells you a story of falling off a cliff and you say you're scared to fall off a cliff, that's not anxiety.
+When you have anxiety, you do not simply have fear or think a scary thought.
+For example, if someone tells you a story of falling off a cliff and you say that you are scared to fall off a cliff, that is not anxiety.

 Anxiety is a reaction in your body to danger, known as the "fight or flight response."
-It's actually beneficial.
-It's a series of changes your body goes through when it thinks you're in danger, such as:
+It's actually of benefit to the body and a series of changes happen to the body when experiencing either response: